easongwed22/hello-world/README.md

 # hello-world
 Initial git-repo
-This is Eric and I am a cloud engineer trying to become dominant in github within the next couple of days.
+This is Eric and I am a cloud engineer trying to become more versed in git.